José Pedroni

 José Bartholomew Pedroni Fantino (September 21, 1899 – 4 February 1968) was an Argentine poet.

 Biography

 José Pedroni was born in the city of Gálvez, Santa Fe province in Argentina.
 His parents were Gaspar Pedroni and Felisa Fantino.
 He lived most of his life in Esperanza, Santa Fe Province.

-He married Elena Chautemps on 27 March 1920.
-They had four children.
-His last child and only daughter, Ana Maria Pedroni is also a writer living in Guatemala.
+He married Elena Chautemps on 27 March 1920 and they had four children; his last child and only daughter, Ana Maria Pedroni, was also a writer.

 He died from cardiac decompensation in 1968 in Mar del Plata, Buenos Aires Province.